encodingx/binary/README.md

 `bitfield:"<length>,<offset>"`

 #### Length
-The bit-length of a field.
+`<length>` refers to an integer representing the bit-length of a field, i.e. the number of bits in the field.
-The sum of lengths of all fields must be exactly 32.

 #### Offset
-The number of places the bit field should be shifted left from the rightmost section of a 32-bit sequence for its position in that sequence to be appropriate.
+`<offset>` refers to an integer representing the number of places the bit field should be shifted left from the rightmost section of a 32-bit sequence for its position in that sequence to be appropriate.
-Also the number of places to the right of the rightmost bit of the field.
+It is also the number of places to the right of the rightmost bit of the field.